Emil Zátopek: Competitions

-Zátopek attempted to defend his marathon gold medal in 1956; however, he suffered a groin injury while training and was hospitalized for six weeks.
-He resumed training the day after leaving hospital, but never quite regained his form.
+Zátopek attempted to defend his marathon gold medal in 1956; however, he suffered a groin injury while training and was hospitalised for six weeks.
+He resumed training the day after leaving the hospital, but never quite regained his form.
 He finished sixth in the marathon, which was won by his old rival and friend Alain Mimoun.
 Zátopek retired from competition in 1957.

 Zátopek's running style was distinctive and very much at odds with what was considered to be an efficient style at the time.
 His head would often roll, face contorted with effort, while his torso swung from side to side.
 He often wheezed and panted audibly while running, which earned him the nicknames of "Emil the Terrible" or the "Czech Locomotive".
 When asked about his tortured facial expressions, Zátopek is said to have replied that "It isn't gymnastics or figure skating, you know."
-In addition he would train in any weather, including snow, and would often do so while wearing heavy work boots as opposed to special running shoes.
-He was always willing to give advice to other runners.
-One example he often gave was always to be relaxed and to help ensure that while running, gently touch the tip of your thumb with the tip of your index or middle finger.
+In addition, he would train in any weather, including snow, and would often do so while wearing heavy work boots as opposed to special running shoes.
+He was always willing to advise other runners.
+One example he often gave was to be relaxed and to help ensure that while running, gently touch the tip of your thumb with the tip of your index or middle finger.
 Just making that slight contact would ensure that arms and shoulders remained relaxed.